openalea/action-build-publish-anaconda/README.md

-# Publish Anaconda Package
+# Build and Publish Anaconda Package

-A Github Action to publish your software package to an Anaconda repository.
+A Github Action to build publish your software package to an Anaconda repository.

 ### Example workflow to publish to conda every time you make a new release